How to Register

 You may register to vote at My Vote Wisconsin if you have a valid, unexpired Wisconsin driver license or Wisconsin ID, and your address on file with the DMV matches the address at which you are registering to vote.
 If the DMV does not have your current address on file, update your address on the DMV website before updating your voter registration at My Vote Wisconsin.

-During open registration, City of Madison residents may register to vote at any Madison Public Library, in the City Clerk’s Office, at the Madison Water Utility, or at the front desk of any other City of Madison agency.
+During open registration, City of Madison residents may register to vote in the City Clerk’s Office during normal business hours, or at the front desk of any City of Madison agency (as long as that agency is not closed due to COVID-19).

 Registration forms are available on the Wisconsin Elections Commission website in English, Spanish, and Hmong.
 To register to vote by mail, download and print the application above and mail the form to the City Clerk's office.
 The registration form must be postmarked at least 20 days before the election.
 You will need to include Proof of Residence with the form.